stonefl/LearningHadoop2/README.md

 	* Write the script and run the code, resulting in a document that shows the minimum, median, and max values for Quantity in our data

 ### Using Hive

+# Section 3 Hadoop Platform and Applicaiton Frameworks

+## Hadoop Stack Basics

+What is Hadoop?

+Apache Hadoop is an open source software framework for storage and large scale processing of data-sets on clusters of commodity hardware.

+The basic idea of Hadoop is to move computation to data.